 Place the Rose charm or large bead after the previous three seed beads.
 Add the seven regular beads and the final three seed beads.
 This ends the fifth septad or section.

-Push the beads towards the center so that you have a good few inches of line extending beyond the beginning of the first This ends the second septad and the end of the last.
+Push the beads towards the center so that you have a good few inches of line extending beyond the beginning of the first and the end of the last.
 Cut the side of the line that is still attached to the roll and try to even out the lengths on each side.
 Thread both ends of the line through the centerpiece bead.
-Then, string three regular beads and add the Fora, Pentacle, icon or medal of Our Lady, a goddess pendant or holy symbol of your choice for the beginning of the rosary.
+Then, string three regular beads and add the Fora, North Star Charm, Triquetra, icon or medal of Our Lady, Angel (Jana), a goddess pendant or holy symbol of your choice for the beginning of the rosary.
 Secure or knot the line.
 These rosaries are very sturdy and do not break easily.

 Be sure to bless your rosary.
 The Rite of blessing objects: https://deanic.com/rituals/the-blessing-rite/

-How to Make a Great Janae Rosary (7 x septads or sections of seven beads):
+How to Make a Janae Mantra Rosary (7 x septads or sections of seven beads):

-For the Great Janae Rosary, you make it in the same way, except with seven, rather than five sections.
-For charms, a Sun charm is used for the decade in honor of Madria Thea and a Moon charm is used for the decade in honor of Madria Candra.
+For the Janae Mantra Rosary, you make it in the same way, except with seven, rather than five sections.
+For charms, a Sun charm is used for the septade in honor of Madria Thea and a Moon charm is used for the septad in honor of Madria Candra.

 May Our Lady bless you.
 Blessed is She.